swiftlang/swift-evolution/proposals/0000-mathable.md

 /// function does not exist.
 static func logGamma(_ x: Value) -> Value
 ```
-For the most part, these functions directly follow the C math library names,
+These functions directly follow the math library names used in most other
-as there is not a good reason to break with existing precedent.
-The changes
+languages, as there is not a good reason to break with existing precedent.
-worth noting are as follows:
+The changes worth noting are as follows:
 - `exp10` does not exist in most C math libraries.
 It is a generally useful
 function, corresponding to `log10`.
 We'll fall back on implementing it as
 `pow(10, x)` on platforms that don't have it in the system library.